Table of Contents

 Your exemption amount for figuring the alternative minimum tax is half that allowed on a joint return.

 You cannot take the credit for child and dependent care expenses in most cases, and the amount you can exclude from income under an employer's dependent care assistance program is limited to $2,500 (instead of $5,000).
-If you are legally separated or living apart from your spouse, you may be able to file a separate return and still take the credit.
-For more information about these expenses, the credit, and the exclusion, see chapter 31.
+However, if you are legally separated or living apart from your spouse, you may be able to file a separate return and still take the credit.
+For more information about these expenses, the credit, and the exclusion, see chapter 32.

 You cannot take the earned income credit.